DemchaAV/Image_Saver/README.md

-This API provide way to seva images ffrom the websites, includen SVG in the body code
+This API provides a way to save images from websites, including SVG in the body code.